Jan van Hoof: Biography

 Before the war he was a Boy Scout with the Katholieke Verkenners (Catholic Scouts).
-During World War II Scouting was forbidden in most occupied countries.
+During World War II, Scouting was forbidden in most occupied countries.
 All the Scouting organizations were to be integrated into the Nationale Jeugdstorm (NJS), the Dutch version of the Hitler Youth.
-However, the Dutch Scouting organisations did not agree with the terms of the NJS and as a result went underground, with some joining the resistance.
+However, the Dutch Scouting organisations did not accept the terms of the NJS and went underground, with some joining the resistance.

 Jan van Hoof joined the resistance.
 Shortly after the occupation of the Netherlands by the Nazis, he became a member of a Rover crew and in the spring of 1943 was secretly installed as full Rover Scout.
-During the occupation he made observations and drawings of key locations, especially the Waal Bridges.
-With the arrival of Allied troops during Operation Market Garden in September 1944 he used his local knowledge to guide the Allies during the Battle of Nijmegen.
+During the occupation, he made observations and drawings of key locations, especially the Waal Bridges.
+With the arrival of Allied troops during Operation Market Garden in September 1944, he used his local knowledge to guide them during the Battle of Nijmegen.

 It was said that he disarmed the explosives attached to the Waal Bridge during the fighting, though there were no witnesses.
 After this, he went home and told his sister 'the bridge is saved'; he then returned to the American unit and resumed guiding them through the city.
-Enquiries after the war could not positively identify Van Hoof as the individual who cut the wires to the bridge, however circumstantial evidence backs up the claim, and when the Germans eventually tried to blow the bridge, just before its capture, their attempts failed.
+Enquiries after the war could not positively identify Van Hoof as the individual who cut the wires to the bridge; however circumstantial evidence supports the claim, and when the Germans eventually tried to blow the bridge, just before its capture, they failed.

 The Dutch resistance members wore distinguishing armbands so they could be recognised as soldiers.
-The Germans however saw this as a provocation and did not recognize them as combatants.
+The Germans, however, saw this as a provocation and did not recognize them as combatants.

 On 19 September, van Hoof was riding on the top of a British Guards Armoured Division Humber scout car, guiding the vehicle from the central post office to Allied soldiers attacking the railway bridge, when a German 2-cm gun opened fire, setting the vehicle alight.
 When the German troops arrived, the British crew were already dead, but van Hoof was still alive.
-They took his gun, identity papers and his armband which identified him as an official allied soldier.
+They took his gun, identity papers and his armband which identified him as an official Allied soldier.
 He was beaten and then shot through the head.